Tucson High Magnet School: Technology Building

 The Technological Sciences & Fine Arts Building (T-Building or Tech) was designed to mimic the facade of the historic Main Building with a more modern feel to it, and was completed in 1996, it is the largest building on the campus today.
 The Majority of the schools Visual and Performing Arts Classes are held in the western end of the Tech Building as well as the Tucsonian Yearbook and Cactus Chronicle Publication workrooms.
 The majority of the schools Math and Science classes are located in the Tech Building's eastern end.
 Constructed along with the Building was a 2 floor Bridge which connects the upper floors of the Tech Building to the Main Building.

 Gymnasium

-1939: The Physical Education Annex, including a gymnasium, is built.
+1939: Designed by Roy Place,The Physical Education Annex, including a gymnasium, is built to replace the existing gym on the third floor of the main building.
 In the gymnasium sports as well as school wide events are held.
 The gym holds two full-sized basketball courts, practice rooms for sports teams, and three fully equipped machine rooms.

 The Reconstruction of the Building was completed in January 2011.
 The renovation included the building of a second gymnasium called the East Gym.
+This construction was designed by the architectural firm Poster Mirto McDonald costing $6.6 million dollars.
 Between the East Gym and the Main Gym is the Hall of Champions, an area celebrating the dozens of state championships won by Tucson High School teams.
 Tucson High School's first state championship was in baseball in 1912 and its latest state championship was in boys soccer in 2014.
+In 1999, Tucson High was recognized as the first high school in the nation to achieve 500 wins in football, 1000 wins in basketball, and 1000 wins in baseball.